neurodynamic/copycat-brunch/README.md

 # copycat-brunch

- Inspired from copycat-brunch (which in turn is inspired from assetsmanager-brunch), this plugin makse a similar uses quickly-copy-file plugin.
+ Inspired from copycat-brunch (which in turn is inspired from assetsmanager-brunch), this plugin makes a similar uses quickly-copy-file plugin.

 install:
 ```nodejs